googlr/NYC-At-Large/DataCleaning/README.md

-# Step 1: Data Cleaning
+# Part I: Data Cleaning
+For the first​ ​part​ ​of​ ​the​ ​project​,​ ​we​ ​will​ ​analyze​ ​the​ ​data,​ ​clean​ ​it​ ​and​ ​generate​ ​a descriptive​ ​summary​ ​of​ ​the​ ​data​ ​quality​ ​issues.